tunnckoCore/wtfdeployer-solidity/README.md

 There are 3 contracts in this project.

-- `WTF20.sol` - copy of the OpenZeppelin's ERC-20 with added methods of Ownable, and ERC-20 Burnable
+- `WTF20.sol` - copy of the OpenZeppelin's ERC-20 with added methods for Ownable, and ERC-20 Burnable
 - `WTFDeployer` - a contract once deloyed anyone can deloy ERC-20 Burnable tokens with ease
 - `WTFDeployerWithLottery` - the same contract, but allows to deploy [BurnLotto](https://github.com/tunnckoCore/burnlotto) for the created token automagically if the deployer want

+**Note:** The deployer of `WTFDeployer` gets 1% of the supply of every token that's created through that deployer.
+This acts as a service fee.

 ### more info soon